20.6. GSSAPI Authentication

 less capable approach compared to specifying an explicit mapping in

-The keytab file is generated using the Kerberos software; see the Kerberos documentation for details.
-The following example shows doing this using the kadmin tool of MIT-compatible Kerberos 5 implementations:
+The keytab file is generated by the Kerberos software; see the Kerberos documentation for details.
+The following example is for MIT-compatible Kerberos 5 implementations:

 ktadd -k krb5.keytab postgres/server.my.domain.org

-The following authentication options are supported for the GSSAPI authentication method:
+The following configuration options are supported for GSSAPI :

 If set to 0, the realm name from the authenticated user principal is stripped off before being passed through the user name mapping ( Section 20.2 ).
 This is discouraged and is primarily available for backwards compatibility, as it is not secure in multi-realm environments unless